leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/07_Additional_Common_Accounting_Transactions_Investments_by_Owners.md

 ## Investments by Owners

-1. Core Fitness receives $10,000 cash from an investor, Jay.
+1. On June 1<sup>st</sup>, Core Fitness receives $10,000 cash from an investor, Jay.
 Jay now owns $10,000 of common stock in Core Fitness.

 ```
 [cosmatt-widget]